gwroblew/feverguard/README.md

 # FeverGuard Pro

+## IMPORTANT NOTE

+If you got the card before 2023-10-15, your version tends to under detect fever between 37-38C / 98.5-100F.
+Commercial thermometers tend to over detect this kind of fever, so I updated the logic in the card.

 ## Operation

 - Press and hold the button - row of LEDs will blink back and forth.